Ocss884/Biostat821-finalproj/README.md

 ## **Features Intended to Implement**
 1. Interactive US Map: Create an interative US map visualizing the current total doses allocation by state/territory.
-2. Time slider: Provide a slider for vaccine allocation history.
+2. Time slider: Plot the comparison of vaccine allocations between Pfizer and Moderna with a slider showing the allocaion history.
 3. Horizontal bar Plot: Visualize the trend of the dose allocation against new cases in each state and the US overall.
 4. Bubble Plot by Companies: Visualize the allocation of Pfizer, Moderna, and Johnson & Johnson vaccines in each state; Create a drop-down list for user's choices of interest.
 5. Stats Table: Present the proportion of people who have finished two doses of vaccinations in each state; Create a drop-down list for user's choices of interest for states.